Sign up to adopt a tree!

 - Have adequate space for a tree: in your boulevard, a public space in your neighborhood, or in your front yard if you do not have a boulevard – spaces where it can be enjoyed by others.

-- Coordinate with Tree Team volunteers on a planting location, date, the City permit process and care.
+- Coordinate with Tree Team volunteers on a planting location, date, the City permit process and care schedule.

 Please also consider donating to the Tree Fund: "Plant it forward" by donating to the tree fund and/or volunteering with us to plant and monitor trees around town.